mstksg/ghcjs-websockets/README.md

     closeConnection conn1
 ```

-If you're manually working with connections like that, then the "safe"
+If you're manually working with connections like that, then the "safe",
 non-underscore versions of `receive_`, `send_` are available.

 forall `X`, `receiveX` behaves exactly like `receiveX_`, except it returns